AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

     Launching Fusion 360 instance: 127.0.0.1:8081
     ```
 3. This will launch 2 instances of Fusion 360 at the default endpoints: http://127.0.0.1:8080 and http://127.0.0.1:8081
-4. Observe that several instances of Fusion 360 will launch and become unresponsive as the server is running in the UI thread
+4. Observe that several instances of Fusion 360 will launch and become unresponsive to UI input but will update when processing.
 5. Verify that the servers are connected by running from the command line:
     ```
     python launch.py --ping